 “These 15 disc-shaped soaps add a pop of color and a whimsical touch to any powder room, plus they come in refreshing scents such as lemon, eucalyptus and vanilla,” says interior designer Jessica Lagrange about this fanciful personal care pick.

 Interior designer Dana Schwartz loves gifting this Pura diffuser.
 “A host can easily adjust the scent intensity of this diffuser through an app, plus there are many amazing fragrances to choose from including the holiday themed Frasier Fir and Votivo Frosted Pine scents,” she said.
+Order by Dec.
+19 to get this expert-approved gift by Christmas.

 Best budget hostess gifts